eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 Crescent is build in a modular way using Groth16[^groth16], sigma-proofs[^sigma-proofs], and Spartan[^spartan] a construction also authored by Srinath Setty at Microsoft Research.
-The paper focuses on presenting SD-JWT[^sd-jwt] credentials and publishes performance benchmarks to present SD-JWTs with and without discloures, with and without holder binding, as well as the presentation of an mDoc[^mdoc] (without disclosures or holder binding).
+The paper focuses on presenting SD-JWT[^sd-jwt] credentials and publishes performance benchmarks to present SD-JWTs with and without discloures, with and without holder binding, as well as the presentation of an mDL[^mdl] (without disclosures or holder binding).

 ## Security assumptions